 ^{}These services are provided by Grant Thornton (Advisory Services) Ltd, a separate legal entity headed by non-audit partners.
-The fees paid during the year are in respect of tax compliance services for both the cells and the Company.
+The fees paid during the year are in respect of tax compliance services for both the Company and its cells.

 CORPORATE GOVERNANCE REPORT